aerik/GenericRuleParser/README.md

   x = '1' OR Foo equals 'bar' AND baz greaterthan '0'

-throws and exception due to mismatched conjuctions
+throws and exception due to mismatched conjuctions, but you can chain together long rules using the same conjuction

+  x = '1' OR y > '2' OR Foo equals 'bar' OR baz greaterthan '0'